 Universal swings are responsible for knowing ensemble tracks in multiple different companies of the same show.This means they know all of the blocking, dance, vocal parts etc. for all the roles they cover on Broadway, on tour, even on select international sitdowns or tours.

-Though each company technically performs the same show, over time, each of them develop nuances to accomodate a different set size, or ensemblists showcasing various solo moments.
+Though each company technically performs the same show, over time, each of them develop nuances to accommodate a different set size, or ensemblists showcasing various solo moments.
 Not to mention, tours are notoriously difficult because the show—especially backstage quick changes, prop settings, traffic patterns—adapts to a new space in each city.

 5. Swings are among Broadway’s most in-demand performers.